restsharp/RestSharp/CONTRIBUTING.md

 ### Before you do anything else

  * Before reporting an issue or creating a pull request, discuss it in the Google Group http://groups.google.com/group/restsharp
+ * If you have an inquiry - ask a question on StackOverflow, tagged with `restsharp` tag.

 ### Once a contribution is ready to be submitted